Last updated: April 29, 2026

 Frequently Asked Questions

-How many hours of cosmetology school do I need in Oregon?
+How many hours of training do I need for an Oregon cosmetology certification?

 More Oregon Business Guides